 The government recognises that studying only academic subjects in a secondary school environment does not suit all young people.
 As a result, government funding has been made available to high attaining colleges across the country to strengthen specialist technical education for 14 to 16-year-olds.
 Broadstairs College is keen to ensure that this offer is made available to students in the Thanet area to promote expertise in technical skills that are needed in the local economy.

-Are places at Broadstairs Junior College free?
+Are places free?

 Yes.
 The government funds places as long as students engage in a full study programme (English, Maths and a vocational qualification).

 Is my child not too young to be with college students?